-One of the most fascinating aspects with Georgetown, Penang is the bustling and colorful Little India.
-It covers the area of about 4 X 4 streets and is packed full of shops selling beautiful sarees, Bollywood movies, Indian pastries and jewelry.
-It is also home to quite a few very authentic Indian restaurants.
-Thanks to Penang's influence from Southern India and in particular Tamil Nadu most of these restaurants are Pure Vegetarian, which in other words means that this Little India is a vegan paradise!
+One of the most fascinating aspects of Georgetown, Penang is the bustling and colorful Little India.
+It covers the area of about 4 X 4 streets and is packed full of shops selling beautiful sarees, Bollywood movies, Indian pastries, and jewelry.
+Georgetown is also home to quite a few very authentic Indian restaurants.

-South Indian food differs quite a lot from the northern Indian cuisine in part because less meat and dairy products are used (hence the vegan friendliness).
-Also, the curries are in general lighter and not as thick as a typical northern Indian curry and they have a few special dishes that you rarely find in the northern parts of South Asia (see below).
+South Indian food differs quite a lot from North Indian food in part because less meat and dairy products are used, making the southern region much more vegan-friendly.
+Also, the curries are in general lighter and not as thick as a typical North Indian curry.

 Dosas are mainly served as a breakfast item but can often be ordered at night as well.
 You will in general not be able to order dosas for lunch.

 *Dhal - The classic lentil curry that's served with pretty much any Indian meal or dish.

 *Sambal - Side dips that differ from region to region.
 In South Indian and Sri Lankan cuisine, these are normally coconut based and all vegan.